Syed Karam Ali Shah: Third Battle

 The feudal lords launched one final attack on the dervishes.
 This battle was fierce, with heavy casualties on both sides.
 At one point, Shah Makhdum Ruposh threw his wooden sandals in the battle, and legend says two royal princes died from the strike.
 Shocked by this miracle, Shah Makhdum brought the princes back to life.
 Amazed, the king and his people embraced Islam.
 Their graves were once preserved in Shah Makhdum’s shrine compound, but later replaced by an ablution area.
 That, too, was eventually demolished and replaced with a new mosque.

-Journey to Biraldaha
+Later life and death

 After the war, peace returned to Rajshahi.
 The former local rulers continued governing the region.
-Syed Karam Ali Shah had shown great valor in all three battles, which earned him the title "Gazi."
+Syed Karam Ali Shah had shown great valor in all three battles, which earned him the title "Ghazi".
 Following Shah Makhdum’s guidance, he left Rajshahi to spread Islam elsewhere.
-He went about 17 miles east to Biraldaha village in Natore District and resumed his preaching.
+He went about 17 miles east to Biraldaha village in Puthia Upazila and resumed his preaching.
 It is said that a large cat used to accompany him and would clean homes with its tail.
 This is how the village came to be called Biraldaha ("the place of the cat").
+He was buried in a mazar (mausoleum) complex which includes a mosque (Biraldaha Mosque) and associated institutions, such as the Syed Karam Ali Darus Sunnat Fazil Madrasah (established 1963) and Biraldaha Syed Karam Ali Shah High School.